f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Licensing the rSeries Appliance
 -------------------------------

 Licensing for the rSeries device is handled at the F5OS level.
 This is similar to vCMP licensing where the system is licensed once, and all subsystems inherit their licensing from the appliance or chassis.
 With rSeries, licensing is applied at the F5OS platform layer, and all tenants will inherit their licenses from the base system.
 There is no need to procure add-on licenses for tenancy/vCMP.
 This is different from iSeries where only certain models supported virtualization/vCMP.
-For rSeries this is included in the base license at no extra cost; however, there are different levels of performance based on the Pay-as-you-Grow licensing. rSeries does not run vCMP, and instead runs tenancy on top of F5OS.
+For rSeries this is included in the base license at no extra cost; however, there are different levels of performance based on the Pay-as-you-Grow licensing. rSeries does not run vCMP and instead runs tenancy on top of F5OS.

 Licenses can be applied via CLI, webUI, or API.
 A base registration key and optional add-on keys are needed, and it follows the same manual or automatic licensing capabilities of other BIG-IP systems.